 If we were to argue that these were two distinct classes of effects, and we wanted to look at impacts of energy accidents separately, the question remains: how can we justify only using certain accidents as dire warning examples, as end-all type of arguments, while ignoring others?

 Let’s look at whether Chernobyl should weigh heaviest out of all energy accidents because of its death toll.
-(Note: I’ll look at environmental impacts of energy accidents in the next article.)
+(Note: I’ll look at Chernobyl’s impacts on nature next, and put world’s worst energy accidents in environmental perspective in the final article.)

 Chernobyl in context